Physical Fitness Management (FLBU)

 - 90 hours of volunteer placements throughout the length of the program gives you opportunities to work in various settings such as community sports organizations and personal training and with various populations, such as special populationsand youth.

 - CSEP-CPT certification content embedded into the curriculum so you can apply for the Gold Standard in exercise science and personal training certifications before graduation

 - OFC certifications are built into curriculum so you can earn internationally recognized certifications through your coursework.

 - Free access to Cambrian's Athletics Centre (for full-time students)

 Co-op Work Term/Fieldwork

-Students, beyond the 90 hours of volunteer placements, are required to complete a 15-week co-operative work term prior to graduation.
+Students are required to complete a 15-week co-operative work term prior to graduation.
 The work term provides them with the opportunity to apply classroom studies to an actual work situation, gain extensive practical, on-the-job training, and potentially earn a salary while doing so.
 Tuition fees are levied for the co-op work term.
 Although assistance is provided by the coordinators, it is the students’ responsibility to secure a co-op work term.
 Students have the option of completing the co-op work term at the end of semester 4 or 5 as long as they meet academic requirements.

 4D Learning Opportunities